-1. A Grade II-listed farmhouse in Devon
+5. A Grade II-listed country farmhouse in Devon

 When the Gavin family drove down the leafy track on the Devon coast and this farmhouse came into view, they instantly knew it was for them.
 At the time, the children were young, but the family was outgrowing the three-bedroom house in London that they left behind.

 For Tina and Martin Philpot, restoring this 300-year-old Somerset farmhouse was a labour of love.
 The house had formally been two separate farm cottages, built in the 1550s, that were knocked together in the 1970s.
 Now it is an idyllic home with beautiful views, surrounded by a gorgeous garden and set in the beautiful British countryside.
 Take a tour of the 300-year-old farmhouse here.

-3. A farmhouse saved from dereliction
+7. A country farmhouse saved from dereliction

 When Wendy and Peter Blakeman bought this Derbyshire farmhouse back in 2005, it wasn’t a straight transaction.
-Since the property had been bought by Queen Victoria in 1890, the sale would need to be signed off by the Duchy of Lancaster and the queen herself.
+Since the property had been bought by Queen Victoria in 1890, the sale would need to be signed off by the Duchy of Lancaster and the Queen herself.
 On top of that all of the renovation plans had to be run by the Duchy too.

 Fortunately, through a passion for the house and a lot of DIY, the Blakemans managed to save the property and turn it into a beautiful farmhouse with a fantastic backstory.
 Find out just how much work needed doing to restore this country farmhouse here.

-5. A 16th-century longhouse built in cob
+9. A 16th-century longhouse built in cob

 For centuries, cob has been used to build homes throughout the UK, especially in the south-west of England and Wales.
 One such house is Buckingham Farm — a thatched, 16th-century Devonshire longhouse bought by Suzi and Chris Carman some 20 years ago.

 After almost a decade of working on the house at weekends and during holidays, in 2002 Suzi took voluntary redundancy and began to work on the house full time.
 Being at the house every day made the final push to finish the renovation much easier, and now the pair are happily ensconced in Devon life.
 Find out more about this idyllic farmhouse here

-6. A listed Georgian family farmhouse
+10. A listed Georgian family farmhouse

 This Grade II-listed, late-Georgian farmhouse was built in 1820, with a small 1950s addition to the rear.
 It is set in 300 acres of glorious Wiltshire countryside and is now used by the couple for raising cattle.
 ‘We were very lucky to inherit the house, which had been in Harry’s family for years,’ says Alice.